marb61a/Course-Notes/Misc/SEO/Technical SEO.md

 Tools
 Google Tools
-  - Users should be logged into to their Google account in order to use these tools
+  - Users should be logged in to their Google account in order to use these tools
   - Google Search Console (GSC)
     - https://search.google.com/search-console/about
     - This tool is used for several different things